Intervue/Data-structures-algorithms-for-interviews/README.md

 - Spanning tree is min number of edges present in the graph such that all nodes are connected.
 Span tree is always subgraph of the main graph and cannot contain edges which are not present in the main graph
 - Number of edges incident on the node is degree of node in undirected graphs.
 In case of directed, there is no degree but in degree and out degree
 - Kirchoff theorem is used to find spanning tree of non-weighted undirected simple graph
+- Given a weighted graph, finding the minimum cost spanning tree can be done using two algos PRIMS and KRUSKALS.
+Both are greedy methods
+- In PRIMS, whenever weights of edges are duplicates, there is a chance that we might get more than 1 spanning tree.
+But final cost will remaing the same for all in that case
+- Dijsktra algo cannot be applied to graphs having -ve weight edges because the algo does not have capability to find if that edge is -ve or its getting converted to a -ve weight cycle.
+If there is a -ve weight cycle in the graph shortest path will not exist as with each cycle path will keep on decreasing.

 # C Programming - Topic1: Introduction